aksingal-dev/COSC310_IP/README.md

 1. ### Google Directions API

     The Bot is now able to provide you the directions from your current location to the nearest opening for the Hyperloop tunnel, This improves the overall experience by allowing the user the possibility to go experience the tunnel without having to search for it themselves as it is not taht easily found on google maps.
-The implementation uses a url call to the API the result of which is made available as a clickable link to the user on telegram.
+The implementation uses a url call to the API that is sent using dialogflow.
+The result of the call is made available as a clickable link to the user on telegram.
 The parameter specified is the location of the tunnel, the user is able to see the directions from their current location or update the starting location as needed.

+    Example URL call or the result shown below:

+    ``` JSON
+    {
+    "telegram": {
+        "text": "The directions to the tunnel from your location can be found [here](https://www.google.com/maps/dir/?api=1&destination=33.9218%2C-118.326)..",
+        "parse_mode": "Markdown"
+    }
+    }

+    ```

 <p align="center">
 <img width="620" height="414" src="static/img/direction.png">